Whitney North Seymour Jr.: Early career in law and politics

-Seymour was a member of the New York State Senate from 1966 to 1968, sitting in the 176th and 177th New York State Legislatures.
+He was a member of the New York State Senate from 1966 to 1968, sitting in the 176th and 177th New York State Legislatures.
+While in the Senate, he sponsored the legislation to create the South Street Seaport Museum, persuading Governor Nelson Rockefeller to sign it despite the objections of his brother David Rockefeller.

 He was the Republican nominee for the United States House of Representatives in the New York's 17th congressional district in November 1968, running against Democrat Ed Koch in the "silk stocking" district.
 In the Republican primary election, Seymour eked out a win against S. William Green, receiving 12,291 votes to Green's 10,851.
 To maintain his nearly perfect record of attendance in the state Senate, Seymour also missed many opportunities to make campaign appearances during the primary campaign.
 In the general election, Koch and Seymour differed more on matters of style than on issues of policy; Koch was an adept and indefatigable campaigner with a constant public presence, while the patrician Seymour disliked street politics.
 Koch spoke about his record of engaging in protests and pickets (on causes such as support for the Delano grape strike and opposition to the Vietnam War) while Seymour that he had "never joined any kind of protest march or demonstration" except for a march to ban automobiles from Central Park.
 Although he received the endorsement of Mayor John V. Lindsay, Seymour lost the race; Koch won with 48% of the vote (on both the Democratic and Liberal Party ballot lines), while Seymour received 45% of the vote and Conservative Party candidate Richard J. Callahan received 5.8% of the vote.
 Seymour thus became the first Republican in three decades to lose the congressional election in the "silk stocking" district.